 The Board has determined, in accordance with NASDAQ listing standards, applicable SEC rules and our Governance Policy, that each member of the Audit and Compliance Committee is an independent director.
 In addition, the Board has determined that each member of the Audit and Compliance Committee meets the heightened independence requirements for audit committee members under the Exchange Act, applicable SEC rules and NASDAQ listing standards.
 The Board has also determined that each current member of the Audit and Compliance Committee, Messrs.
-Way, Bramlett, and Whitaker, is an "audit committee financial expert" as defined in Item 407(d)(5) of Regulation S-K. The Audit and Compliance Committee met four times during fiscal year 2021, which included quarterly conference call meetings with management and the Company's independent registered public accounting firm to review interim financial information prior to its public release.
+Way, Bramlett, Robinson and Whitaker, is an "audit committee financial expert" as defined in Item 407(d)(5) of Regulation S-K. The Audit and Compliance Committee met four times with management and the Company's independent registered public accounting firm to review interim financial information prior to its public release as well as to receive compliance and internal audit updates during fiscal year 2022.
 Additional information regarding the Audit and Compliance Committee is set forth below under "Proposal 3 - Ratification of Appointment of Independent Registered Public Accounting Firm."